ST10369554/POE/README.md

-1. Unzip the the folder "ST10369554_POE_Part2"
+1. Unzip the the folder "ST10369554_POE"
-2. Open the folder "ST10369554_POE_Part2"
+2. Open the folder "ST10369554_POE"
-3. Open the "Ingredient.cs", "Step.cs", "Recipe.cs" and "Program.cs" files using Visual studio 2022
+3. Open the "Ingredient.cs", "Step.cs", "Recipe.cs", "MainWindow.xaml", "MainWindow.xaml.cs", "IngredientWindow.xaml", "IngredientWindow.xaml.cs",
+ "StepWindow.xaml" and "StepWindow.xaml.cs" files using Visual studio 2022
-4. Go to the "Program.cs" file and run it
+4. Run it
-5. The following are the commands the system will tell the user what to enter and the user must enter their input under each command.
+5. The following are the buttons and a textblock the system will display and tell the user what to enter and the user must enter their

--Enter recipe name

--Enter number of ingredients

--Enter name of ingredient

--Enter unit of measurement for ingredient
+input:

+-Recipe name(textblock)

+-Save Recipe

+-Add Ingredient
+When clicking the Add Ingredient button, it displays the ingredient window where you enter the ingredient name, quantity, unit, calories and food group.

+-Add Step
+When clicking the Add Step button, it displays step window where you add your steps.
+If you want to add another step you click it again

+A Recipe filters heading with the following filtering features under it:

+-Ingredient Name

+-Food Group

+-Maximum Calories(Slider)
--Enter amount of calories for ingredient
+The amount of calories increase as the more you slide it to the right.

--Enter ingredient food group

--Enter number of steps

--Enter step 1 (can be 2,3,4 or more, depending on how many you want)

-After entering the steps the system will notify you if the recipe calories exceed 300.
-If it does it will display:

--Warning: Recipe 'entered recipe name' has 'calculated calories' calories.
-It exceeds 300 calories

-Then it will show the recipe, ingredients and steps

-Then it displays "Enter scale factor".
-You enter any number you want to scale the ingredients to.

-After that the system will display the scaled recipe then ask you "Do you want to reset ingredient quantities to original value?" you type yes or no then the system will display the recipe scaled or not depending on your answer.

-The system will ask if you want to enter a new recipe.
-If yes, it clears all the data and starts over and you enter a new recipe name and so on.
-If no, it displays a recipe list of all the recipes you entered in alphbetical order

-The system will say "Enter recipe number to display". you type the index number the recipe is on then it shows the details you entered of that recipe then the system closes.
+-Apply filters (button)

+After are the other buttons and a textblock:

+-Show Recipe

+-Scale Factor(textblock)

+-Scale Recipe

+-ResetQuantites